Here’s what we discovered when we looked into some of the oldest companies in the UK.

 It is also exempt from income and corporate tax in most countries because of its status as a charitable organisation in some territories.

 Having been first published in 1665, the London Gazette is the oldest continuously published English newspaper in the world.

 It is one of the official newspapers of the UK government, along with the Edinburgh Gazette and the Belfast Gazette.

-It is, however, the most important such paper, and most of the UK’s statutory notices must get published in it.
+It is, however, the most essential such paper, and most of the UK’s statutory notices must get published in it.

-However, since it does not have conventional news, it does not enjoy a very large circulation.
+However, since it does not have conventional news, it does not enjoy an extensive circulation.

 (Year Founded: 1672)

 Hoare’s Bank is the oldest bank in the UK and the fourth oldest in the world, founded by Sir Richard Hoare in 1672.